Economics Interactive Tutorial September 19, 2010 (Instructions)

 Moving Along the Demand Graph versus Shifts in the Demand Graph

 Here are some situations where someone might say the demand changed.
 Which ones are changes in the quantity demanded, moving along the demand curve in response to price changes?
 Which ones are changes in the demand curve itself?
-Click the correct choice after each statement:

 A wellness clinic hires a handsome receptionist.
 More patients come.